-All municipalities must prepare their 2024/25 MTREF Budgets using the budget modules of their Enterprise Resource Planning (ERP) systems, generate their financial and non-financial data strings and produce the Schedule A1 directly from the ERP system as per the guidance provided in MFMA Circular No. 98 and re-iterated in the current MFMA Circular No. 126.
-The manual preparation of these documents outside the ERP system is not allowed in terms of the mSCOA Regulations.
-The ERP system must enable municipalities to:
+All municipalities must prepare their 2025/26 MTREF Budgets using the budget modules of their Integrated System Solutions to generate their financial and non-financial data strings and produce the Schedule A1 directly from the integrated system solutions as per the guidance provided in MFMA Circular No. 98 and re-iterated in MFMA Circular No. 126.
+The manual preparation of these documents outside the integrated system solution is not allowed in terms of the mSCOA Regulations.
+The integrated system solution must enable municipalities to: